Report Water Waste!

 Valley Water’s water waste inspectors respond to reports of water waste and violations of local water use restrictions.
 To report water waste, you may select any of these convenient options:

-- Download our Access Valley Water app or go to Access Valley Water and select the "**Report Water Wasters" topic.
+- Download our Access Valley Water app or go to Access Valley Water and select the "Conserve Water & Save with Rebates" category, or search "water waste" in the search bar.

 - Call (408) 630-2000